-Much of our current context is defined by the world events of the 20th Century; this eye-opening book explores the conditions in the South following the American Civil War and the dramatic influences Jim Crow, migration and the World Wars had on the lives of African-Americans and the country as a whole.
-Amazing true stories.
+Much of our current context is defined by the world events of the 20th Century; this powerful book explores the conditions in the South following the American Civil War and the dramatic influences Jim Crow, migration and the World Wars had on the lives of African-Americans and the country as a whole.

 Why have so many American cities seen such dramatic decline over the past 50 years?
 Gordon uses huge volumes of mapping data to illustrate how things played out in St. Louis, highlighting trends and policy that can also be seen in Detroit, New Orleans, and many other cities.
 An incredibly dense, academic work… if numbers or geography are your thing, this is your book.

 Detroit is a huge city with an amazing assortment of historical, musical, and culinary culture, written and printed by Detroiters themselves.
 You won’t find a more comprehensive, up-to-date guide to Detroit.